mycelium-ethereum/pool-state-helper/README.md

 ### Assumptions & Constraints:

 - An upkeep **will** happen every `UpdateInterval`
-- May not work if `FrontRunningInterval` is not completely divisible by `updateInterval`
+- May not work if `FrontRunningInterval` is not completely divisible by `UpdateInterval`
 - Does not simulate keeper fees that get paid out of the pool
 - Does not simulate dynamic minting fees